Thoseghar Falls – Satara’s Monsoon Wonder

 When I came back and searched, Internet told me that this Waterfall is the third highest waterfalls of India after Nohkalikai Falls of Meghalaya and Jog falls of Karnataka.
 And I realized I have had the good fortune of visiting all of them.

 Video of Thoseghar Waterfalls

-Thoseghar falls a must visit waterfall in India.
-It is a tourist place to visit in Maharashtra.
+This is a must visit the waterfall in India.
+It is a tourist place to visit in the state.
 If you are visiting Satara and or like nature add this to your travel destinations.

-Recommend you to read places to visit in Maharashtra & waterfalls on this travel blog.
+Recommend you to read places to visit in the state & waterfalls around on this travel blog.

 Kaas Plateau – A Valley of Flowers